tpiliposian/audits/README.md

 ## Audit Contests

-Audit contests I participated in solo or with the `20centclub` team
+Audit contests I participated in solo or with the `20centclub` team:

 | Protocol | Platform | Date | Leaderboard |
 | - | - | - | :-: |